 In addition, all operators must be familiar with the specific truck they use.
-Therefore they must be familiar with the procedures for correct and safe operation explained in this manual.
-They must understand the potential hazards and safety precautions covered in the manual.
-This manual however, cannot cover all possible hazards.
-Operators must be able to identify any hazards that may exist or arise in their work environment and know how to avoid or correct them.
+Therefore they must be familiar with the procedures for correct and safe operation explained in this man-

+ion specific to

+will be working.

+a safe operating

-Finally, operators are responsible for identifying and reporting any truck that is in unsafe condition.
-They must know how to inspect the truck they operate and they must perform this inspection before placing a truck in service each day.
-Operators must not operate a truck found to be damaged or malfunctioning.
+truck.avoid or correct them.Finally, operators are responsible for identifying and reporting any truck that is in unsafe

+condition.
+They must know how to inspect the

+truck they operate and they must perform this

+inspection before placing a truck in service